cyang31/ResNet3D-TF2/README.md

 python 3
 tensorflow 2.3.0
 ```
-## paper
+## reference
-Chen, Yunpeng, Yannis Kalantidis, Jianshu Li, Shuicheng Yan, and Jiashi Feng.
-"Multi-fiber networks for video recognition."
-In Proceedings of the european conference on computer vision (ECCV), pp. 352-367.
+Hara, Kensho, Hirokatsu Kataoka, and Yutaka Satoh.
+"Can spatiotemporal 3d cnns retrace the history of 2d cnns and imagenet?."
+In Proceedings of the IEEE conference on Computer Vision and Pattern Recognition, pp. 6546-6555.
 2018.
 ## input data
 The input data format is default as NxHxWxDxC, namely ```data_format="channels_last"```.
 ## output data